 3rd Level Spells

 Clairvoyance.
-Enables the party to gather information from a location they know, but unless you want it to, this won’t break your adventure.
+Enables the party to gather information from a location they know, but, unless you want it to, this won’t break your adventure.

 Speak with Dead.
 The oft-cited murder mystery buster is anything but, and one of the least problematic spells on this list.
-Even if the murder victim saw the murderer (which is unlikely in many cases, including any poison cases), the spell has three outs built into its description.
+Even if the murder victim saw the murderer (which is unlikely in many situations, including any death-by-poison cases), the spell has three outs built into its description.
 The first is the corpse has to have a mouth (or you might rule tongue), the second is that the spell doesn’t work if the corpse was the target of this spell in the last 10 days, and the third is that it can only answer 5 questions and in a brief and often cryptic and repetitive way.
 “Who murdered you Gerald?”
 “My enemy.”
 “Which enemy?”
 “My greatest enemy.” etc. etc.

 Ok I think I’ll call it there, but obviously if you’re planning to write an adventure for players of 7th level or over, you’ll have to take a look at other divination and mind control spells etc.